radicle-dev/old.radicle.xyz/content/blog/radicle-architecture.md

 Fetching data will also replicate those IPFS blocks automatically, ensuring availability if other peers go offline.
 One nice feature of this architecture is that popular machines will be more available.
-Currently we pin all data indefinitely, however with a system to unpin rarely used data, we get a simple, elegant, replication and garbage collection infrastructure.
-Another useful feature is that machines with common prefixes i.e. they share initial definitions, will already be available.
-For instance, consider two counter machines which share several initial IPFS blocks.
-Once a single counter machine has been cached, the sequences common to the second will already be available.
+Currently we pin all data indefinitely, however, with a system to unpin rarely used data, we get a simple and elegant replication and garbage collection infrastructure.
+Another useful feature is that machines with common prefixes -- i.e. those that share initial definitions -- will also share IPFS blocks.
+This means that a) if you already have those blocks you won't need to fetch them again, and b) if anyone has the blocks because of a different machine, they will still replicate and increase availability for other machines that need those blocks.
+Most machines will share the prelude as block; issue machines will additionally share the issue-definition blocks; etc.

 {{% div style="padding: 0.5em 0 1em 0;" %}}